Nikita Andreev

-Nikita Yevgenyevich Andreyev (Никита Евгеньевич Андреев; born 22 September 1988) is a Russian football coach and a former striker.
+Nikita Yevgenyevich Andreev (Никита Евгеньевич Андреев; born 22 September 1988) is a Russian football coach and a former striker.
 He is the manager of Estonian club Nõmme Kalju.

 Club career

 Early career

-Andreyev began playing football for his hometown PSK (Sports School Paemurru) in 1995 and FC Narva in 2002 -2005, before leaving for Ajax Lasnamäe in early 2005.
+Andreev began playing football for his hometown PSK (Sports School Paemurru) in 1995 and FC Narva in 2002 -2005, before leaving for Ajax Lasnamäe in early 2005.
 He scored 29 goals in 32 league appearances in his debut Esiliiga season, becoming the league's top-scorer by an incredible 10 goal margin.
 After a positive end to the season in which Ajax Lasnamäe finished third, they won the play-off against Kuressaare over two legs, and were promoted to the Meistriliiga.
-However, promotion was not enough for Andreyev, and a transfer to local rivals Levadia Tallinn soon followed in the 2005 close season.
+However, promotion was not enough for Andreev, and a transfer to local rivals Levadia Tallinn soon followed in the 2005 close season.

 Levadia Tallinn

 2006 season

-After his transfer from Ajax Lasnamäe, Andreyev played 5 games during Levadia's UEFA Cup run, knocking out Finnish side Haka and Dutch club FC Twente, before falling to Newcastle United in the first round.
-Andreyev's only goal during the run was the opening goal in the first leg of Levadia's second qualifying round tie against FC Twente on 10 August 2006.
+After his transfer from Ajax Lasnamäe, Andreev played 5 games during Levadia's UEFA Cup run, knocking out Finnish side Haka and Dutch club FC Twente, before falling to Newcastle United in the first round.
+Andreev's only goal during the run was the opening goal in the first leg of Levadia's second qualifying round tie against FC Twente on 10 August 2006.

 He finished his debut season for Levadia with 17 goals in 27 league games.

 2007 season

 He played two games for CSKA Moscow at the 2007 CIS Cup while on trial at the club, however he failed to convince head coach Valery Gazzaev to offer him a permanent contract, and he returned to Levadia.
-Andreyev finished the 2007 season with 13 goals in 19 league appearances.
+Andreev finished the 2007 season with 13 goals in 19 league appearances.

 2008 season

 He played both games of the 2008–09 UEFA Champions League first qualifying round for Levadia Tallinn, though they failed to beat Irish team Drogheda United over two legs, losing 3–1 on aggregate.
-In the 2008 season, Andreyev managed his best ever Meistriliiga goal tally, scoring 22 goals in 30 appearances and finishing as second-top scorer.
+In the 2008 season, Andreev managed his best ever Meistriliiga goal tally, scoring 22 goals in 30 appearances and finishing as second-top scorer.

 2009 season

-Andreyev scored 17 league goals in 17 appearances for Levadia in the 2009 season, before transferring to Tercera División club Almería B in August 2009.
+Andreev scored 17 league goals in 17 appearances for Levadia in the 2009 season, before transferring to Tercera División club Almería B in August 2009.

 Almería B

-After transferring from Levadia during the 2009–10 La Liga pre-season, Andreyev was given the number 19 jersey for his new club.
+After transferring from Levadia during the 2009–10 La Liga pre-season, Andreev was given the number 19 jersey for his new club.

 In 2011–12, after the new signings for Almería B, Andreev was moved back to "juvenil" team.

 In the end of 2011, his contract with Almería was rescinded.